 The Safety & Education Shooting Sports Program is part of Iowa 4-H Youth Development.
-The mission of Iowa 4-H Youth Development is empowering youth to reach their full potential through youth-adult partnerships and research-based experiences.
+The mission of Iowa 4-H Youth Development is empowering youth to reach their full potential through youth–adult partnerships and research-based experiences.

-The National Objectives of the 4-H Shooting Sports Program include, but are not limited to,
+The National Objectives of the 4-H Shooting Sports Program include but are not limited to

 To encourage participation in natural resources and related natural science programs by exposing youth to the content through shooting, hunting, and related activities.

-To enhance development of self-concept, character, and personal growth through safe, educational, and socially-acceptable involvement in shooting activity.
+To enhance development of self-concept, character, and personal growth through safe, educational, and socially acceptable involvement in shooting activities.

-To teach safe and responsible use of firearms and archery equipment, including sound decision making, self-discipline, and concentration.
+To teach safe and responsible use of firearms and archery equipment, including sound decision-making, self-discipline, and concentration.

 To promote the highest standards of safety, sportsmanship, and ethical behavior.